ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-It should be of no surprise that we can rewrite the `MonadPlus` example with
-`MonadError`, inserting informative error messages:

 Seharusnya bukan hal yang mengejutkan bila kita dapat menulis ulang contoh
 dari `MonadPlus` dengan menggunakan `MonadError` dan menyisipkan pesan galat
 yang informatif: